Taijasi-Kaveri/-Real-time-Stock-Price-Ticker-/README.md

 This project was created by me.

 ## License
-This project is licensed under the [License Name] License.
-See the LICENSE file for more information.
+This project is licensed under the MIT License